fenago/machine-learning/lab_guides/lab_1.md

 nowadays, there are many packages and tools that help us use machine learning with minimal coding.
 Each day, machine learning is more available to everyone in the world.
 All you need is an idea of how to apply it to something, and some knowledge about how to handle data.
-The goal of this book is to give you this knowledge.
+The goal of this course is to give you this knowledge.

 ## 1.3 But what exactly is machine learning?